iver56/audiomentations/README.md

 # Known limitations

-* Some transforms do not support multichannel audio yet.
+* A few transforms do not support multichannel audio yet.
 See [Multichannel audio](#multichannel-audio)
 * Expects the input dtype to be float32, and have values between -1 and 1.
 * The code runs on CPU, not GPU.
 For a GPU-compatible version, check out [pytorch-audiomentations](https://github.com/asteroid-team/torch-audiomentations)
-* Multiprocessing is not officially supported yet.
-See also [#46](https://github.com/iver56/audiomentations/issues/46)
+* Multiprocessing probably works but is not _officially_ supported yet

 Contributions are welcome!